 Golden Age: Earth-Two (1938-1950)

 In his first appearances in comics, Arthur was able to breathe underwater, swim at high speeds, and communicate with marine life.
 He was seen to directly communicate to the aquatic creatures, rather than telepathically and worked best on sea life that were in close distances.
 Arthur also possessed superhuman strength inherited from his Atlantean ancestry.
 Although he was depicted as a "sovereign of the seas" with the entire ocean at his domain, it was never fully established and that Aquaman explored places all across the world; having an ancient temple of lost Atlantis kept underwater has his solitary throne.
 During his early adventures, most of Aquaman's enemies were Nazi U-Boat commanders and axis villains.
 However, he soon was dealt with having to fight off the likes of various criminalized mariners as well as other various threats to sea life and aquatic activities.
-Aquaman made his last appearance in More Fun Comics on issue #107 and continued on in Adventure Comics alongside Green Arrow and Superboy, starting with issue #103 in 1946.
+Aquaman made his last appearance was in More Fun Comics #107 and continued on in Adventure Comics #103 alongside Green Arrow and Superboy, starting in 1946.

 Silver Age: Earth-One (1956-1970)